KIRIBATI

 Kiribati is an island country of 32 islands dispersed over 3.5 million kilometres of ocean.
 With a population of approximately 132,000 people, Kiribati has some social protection schemes in place.

-Hover over the icons below to see which of these life-cycle risks Kiribati is addressing and how.
+Read below to see which of these life-cycle risks Kiribati is addressing and how.

 EARLY CHILDHOOD